S1.E5.Shoe_Horn

 “A movie,” Jace said with a shrug.

 “I guess you’re right… I hope you’re right.
-Hey… in order to rent all this stuff, didn’t you like, have to give them an address?
+Hey.
+In order to rent all this stuff, didn’t you, like, have to give them an address?
 We don’t actually live anywhere.”

 “Taken care of, Jace!
 Let’s just have a nice night of video games and get ready to be at King Arcade all day tomorrow, while it has that new amusement park smell.”

-Jace did so as his uncle drove, who as an admittedly safe driver, only looked over when traffic was barely moving or he was waiting at a light.
+Jace did so as his uncle drove, who as an admittedly safe driver, only looked over when traffic was barely moving or he was waiting at a red light.
 The first game from the Sega stack was Mortal Kombat II, a series that was still going in his time but one that his mom would never let him play due to its ultra-violent “fatality” finishing moves.

-“What, risk me not seeing a bunch of blood and gore?”
+“You didn’t want to ‘risk’ me not seeing a bunch of blood and gore?”

 “It’s not as graphic as the later games.
 Also, I always sucked at it.
 The button-masher that you are, you’ll probably beat me.”
-Wes then described the next two games as Jace looked at their colorful illustrated artwork.
-“There’s Sonic the Hedgehog 2, the first in the series to allow two players—and they’re on the screen at the same time.
+Wes then described the next two games as Jace looked at their colorful illustrated artwork, “There’s Sonic the Hedgehog 2, the first in the series to allow two players—and they’re on the screen at the same time.
 Try to forget that Sonic’s something of a joke in the present, okay?
 He used to be cool, in a good way.
 And that one is Gunstar Heroes.
 A sci-fi platformer shoot-em-up.
 Lots of fun, awesome weapons, fast.
 It’ll test your reflexes for tomorrow’s arcade adventure.”

 Jace shrugged.
 “I got kind of bored of Tetris.”

-“Mm.
-I’ll get you a few more games when I get a chance.
-Yeah, I loved my Game Boy.
-Back then we didn’t expect to be carrying around a powerhouse in our pocket.
-We took what we got if it meant playing something on the bus ride home.
-And if we were lucky enough to have a link cable and a friend with one of our games, sometimes we could even do multiplayer.
+“I’ll buy you a few more games when I get a chance.
+And, yeah, I obviously loved my Game Boy; I carried the adapter with me, remember?
+Back then we didn’t expect to be carrying a powerhouse in our pocket.
+We took what we got if it meant we could play stuff on the bus ride home.
+If we were lucky enough to have a link cable and a friend with the same game, sometimes we even did multiplayer.
 With our own screens!
-That felt like something special back then.
-Of course, teachers took them away from us more than once.”
+That felt really special.
+Of course, teachers took them away from us now and then.”

-“I dunno if I can adjust to all these old titles.”
+“I’m still not sure if I can adjust to all this old technology.”

-“Well… They’re starting to use CDs now, mostly for high-quality audio and crappy compressed video, so they have that going for them.
+“You desperate?
+They’re starting to use CDs now, mostly for high-quality audio and crappy compressed video, so they have that going for them.
 But that’s a whole other kettle of fish.
 And we already got console stuff tonight and arcade stuff tomorrow.”

-“I… I like video games…”
+“I… I just like video games…”

-“Uh, that’s good, Jace.
+“That’s really good, Jace.
 At least you like something.”

-“I mean, they get me through tough times, make me feel better about things.”
+“I mean, they get me through tough times.
+Make me feel better about… things.”

 Surprising himself, Jace executed the combination flawlessly, and watched as his movie star combatant, Johnny Cage, ripped the enemy ninja, Scorpion, in half at the torso, pulling him away from his legs without effort as blood spurted everywhere.